What are the benefits of breastfeeding for the baby?

 Source: Health Agency of Canada

-Breast milk is the natural food for a baby; Either way, this natural substance has countless benefits for both mother and child.
+Breast milk is the natural food for a baby; however, this natural substance has countless benefits for both mother and child.

 Breast milk is the best food for your baby's growth and development.
-Each mother produces it especially for her own baby.
-Breast milk offers the perfect protein, carbohydrate, fat, vitamin and mineral content and is easy to digest.
+Every mother produces it specifically for her own baby.
+Breast milk provides the perfect amount of protein, carbohydrates, fat, vitamins, and minerals and is easy to digest.

-Breast milk is ideal for babies because it provides them with all the nutrients they need to grow and thrive.
+Breast milk is ideal for babies because it provides them with all the nutrients they need to develop and thrive.
 It contains:

 - carbohydrates,